 Licoricia of Winchester

 Licoricia of Winchester, daughter of Isaac, was the most notable English Jewish woman of her time.
 She was born sometime towards the beginning of the thirteenth century and was married twice.
-After the death of her first husband, Abraham, son of Isaac, of Kent and Winchester, Licoricia continued living in Winchester with her three sons, Cokerel (Isaac), Benedict (Baruch) and Lumbard.
-The first documented evidence of Licoricia’s lending activities is from the early 1230s when the records show that she lent money in association with other Jews as well as by herself with an attorney.
-By the end of that decade she was one of the richest Jewish moneylenders in Winchester.
+After the death of her first husband, Abraham, son of Isaac, of Kent and Winchester, Licoricia continued living in Winchester with her three sons, Cokerel (Isaac), Benedict (Baruch), and Lumbard, and perhaps a daughter, Belia.
+The first documented evidence of Licoricia’s lending activities is from the early 1230s, when the records show that she lent money in association with other Jews as well as by herself with an attorney.
+By the end of that decade, she was one of the richest Jewish moneylenders in Winchester.

 Licoricia’s second marriage took place in 1242 to one of the wealthiest of all English Jews of that time, David of Oxford.
 In order to marry Licorica, David had to divorce his first wife, Muriel.
-A complex legal battle ensued involving David, Muriel and her supporters, an English bet din, the Paris bet din, King Henry III of England (1207–1272, crowned 1216), and the Archbishop of York, Walter de Grey (c.
+A complex legal battle ensued, involving David, Muriel, and her supporters, an English Lit. "house of judgement."
+Jewish court of lawbet din, the Paris bet din, King Henry III of England (1207–1272, crowned 1216), and the Archbishop of York, Walter de Grey (c.
 1188–1255).
-After the divorce and Licoricia’s marriage to David, she settled in Oxford where she gave birth to their son, Asser, also called Sweetman.
+After the divorce and Licoricia’s marriage to David, she settled in Oxford, where she gave birth to their son, Asser, also called Sweetman.
 There she assisted David in his business dealings.

-When David died only two years later, in February, 1244, all the chests across the country that contained the official records of the debts owed to him were sealed and taken to the Jewish Exchequer for assessment.
-In order to prevent any attempt at interference Licoricia was immediately imprisoned in the Tower of London until this process was completed.
+When David died only two years later, in February 1244, all the chests across the country that contained the official records of the debts owed to him were sealed and taken to the Jewish Exchequer in London for assessment.
+In order to prevent any attempt at interference by Licoricia, she was immediately imprisoned in the Tower of London until this process was completed.
 The price of her repurchase of all the debts owed to David was set at five thousand marks, of which four thousand was to go to the special exchequer established at Westminster Abbey for the building of a chapel to house a new shrine to Edward the Confessor (1003–1066).

-Released in September, 1244, Licoricia returned to live with her family in Winchester.
+Released in September 1244, Licoricia returned to live with her family in Winchester.
 She immediately began to carry on with David’s business enterprises and started new ones of her own.
-She frequented King Henry’s court whenever he was in Winchester, dealing with members of his entourage as well as with the King himself who aided her in some of her more questionable activities.
-One of these cases occurred in 1253 when the heir of Sir Thomas of Charlecote took Licoricia to court for retaining custody of his late father’s estate, which had been pledged to her.
-Because the King had given her permission to occupy it for three times longer that the time permitted, he tried to remove her from the jurisdiction of the court, but was not completely successful.
-Eventually Licoricia was found guilty, but before the court could arrive at its own penalty the King himself interceded to limit her fine to one half a mark.
+She frequented King Henry’s court whenever he was in Winchester, dealing with members of his entourage as well as with the King himself, who aided her in some of her more questionable activities.
+One of these cases occurred in 1253, when the heir of Sir Thomas of Charlecote took Licoricia to court for retaining custody of his late father’s estate, which had been pledged to her.
+Because the King had given her permission to occupy it for three times longer than the time permitted, Sir Thomas tried to remove her from the jurisdiction of the court but was not completely successful.
+Eventually Licoricia was found guilty, but before the court could arrive at its own penalty, the King himself interceded to limit her fine to one half a mark.

 In 1277 Belia, Licoricia’s daughter, found the bodies of Licoricia and of Alice of Bicton, her Christian maid, stabbed to death in Licoricia’s home in Winchester, possibly murdered during a robbery.
 The amount stolen was rumored to be the unlikely sum of ten thousand pounds.

-The authorities were concerned more with the theft of her property before it could be assessed than with the murder.
-Several men were accused of the theft and a poor saddler who had fled the city was named as the murder suspect by the local tribunal.
+The authorities were concerned more with the theft of Licoricia’s property before it could be assessed than with the murder.
+Several men were accused of the theft, and a poor saddler who had fled the city was named as the murder suspect by the local tribunal.
 However, there is no record of the saddler or anyone else being tried and found guilty.

 Licoricia was probably buried in the Jewish cemetery at Winchester.

 Adler, Michael.
 “The Jewish Woman in Medieval England.”
 In The Jews of Medieval England, edited by Michael Adler, 17–42.
-London: 1939;
+London: E. Goldstein, 1939.

-———.
+Bartlet, Suzanne.
 Licoricia of Winchester: Marriage, Motherhood and Murder in the Medieval Anglo-Jewish Community.
-Vallentine Mitchell: 2009.
+London: Vallentine Mitchell, 2009.